 Lysley Tenorio is a Filipino writer who wrote The Son of Good Fortune and Monstress.
 His work won many awards, including a National Endowment for the Arts fellowship, an Edmund White Award, and the Rome Prize.
 Many of his works have become plays.

 Tenorio focuses much of his writing on short stories.
 He was born in the Philippines and moved to San Francisco to pursue his passion for the arts.
 He works as an associate professor at Saint Mary’s College of California.

 Mia Hopkins is a Filipino-American writer known for her romance novels.
 She lives in Los Angeles, and continues to publish new novels today.
 She likes to use working-class heroes in her works.

 Mia Hopkins’ novels are full of steamy stories.
 Trashed is one of her most recent, and it is written from the point of view of the anti-hero of her previous novels.
 Her books have been featured on Entertainment Weekly, USA Today, and The Washington Post.
 Several of her works are part of larger series, which give the reader the chance to get to know her characters.

 Tess Uriza Holthe is a Filipino-American writer who was raised in San Francisco.
 She attended Golden Gate University and works as an accountant in addition to her work as a writer.

 Of her books, When the Elephants Dance is her most famous, hitting several national bestseller lists.
 She wrote the book during her breaks at work, and she drew information from her own father’s experience in the Philippines to inspire the story.
 She also wrote The Five-Forty-Five to Cannes.
-You might also be interested in our round-up of the best Ukrainian authors.
+If you enjoyed this guide on the top Filipino authors, you might be interested in our round-up of the best Ukrainian authors.